How Long Do Dwarves Live? (Basic Overview)

 When dwarfism is first diagnosed depends on the type in question.
 Disproportionate dwarfism will sometimes be suspected before birth due to ultrasound scans showing the disproportionate limbs of the baby.
 This will become apparent from birth, so this type of dwarfism can be diagnosed very early.

-Proportionate dwarfism, however, can remain undiagnosed until late childhood, and sometimes teenage years, where bodily growth becomes unusually slow.
+Proportionate dwarfism, however, can remain undiagnosed until late childhood, and sometimes teenage years, where even with a great diet and sleep, bodily growth becomes unusually slow.

 Corrective Surgeries are Common